snapetech/slskdn/memory-bank/activeContext.md

 2. Extend privacy layer tasks in Phase 12A (AdversarialOptions model, padding/jitter) when ready to resume core Phase 12 work.
 3. Monitor chat/room tab persistence UX and align with Browse tab patterns if further polish is needed.
 4. Validate group badges in search results against user-defined and built-in groups once more user data is available.
+5. Observe traffic ticker accuracy against backend speeds when real transfers are running.
+6. T-006 is blocked pending Soulseek room creation research; unblock when protocol/back-end support is clarified.
+7. Confirm predictable search URLs (`?q=`) behave across sessions and when searches are cleared.
+8. Wire new AdversarialOptions into Phase 12 features when implementing privacy/anonymity layers.
+9. Integrate IMessagePadder into overlay messaging when privacy layer work (T-1214) begins.

 ---